open5e/open5e/source/equipment/magic-items/bag-of-devouring.rst

 the bag and throw it up to 20 feet.
-When the object lands, it transforms into a creature you determine by rolling a d8 and consulting the table that corresponds to the bag’s color.
+When the object lands, it transforms into a creature you determine by rolling a d8 and consulting the table that corresponds to the bag's color.

 The creature is friendly to you and your companions, and it acts on your turn.
 You can use a bonus action to command how the creature moves and